-Forests are known to have great therapeutic benefits for our body, mind and spirit.
-Through a set of structured games, meditations and activities we aim to search for new answers and insights that may help us in our life.
+On this page, you will find some tips and pointers to introduce you to healing forest walks also known as forest bathing or Shinrin-yoku in Japan.
+Forests are known to have great therapeutic benefits for our body, mind, and spirit.
+Through a set of structured games, meditations and activities we aim to search for new answers and insights that may help us in our lives.

 Typically the Healing forest walk sessions last for 2 hours.
 Any forest, lake or natural water body, city park, mountain trail can turn into a healing forest walk.